haxtheweb/edtechjoker/draft-outline.md

 ```

 - SRTE feedback:
-  - This does nothing for me professionally (beyond justifying that people find the topics useful and keep offering me contracts to teach)
+  - This gives data points to justify offering me contracts; there is no $ involved otherwise so please give honest feedback.
   - I use this feedback to make improvements / adjustments each semester so please take time to fill this out so I can improve.
   - This is attendence for today
   - https://rateteaching.psu.edu/Default.aspx

-- Time to work in groups and ask questions
+- Time to work in groups / ask questions

 ---
 *Below this line is more variable*